What is it?

 What does it feel like?

-You may find it painful to touch the side of your elbow or if you knock your arm on anything it might hurt a lot.
+You may find it painful to touch the outside of your elbow or if you knock your arm on anything it might hurt a lot.

-- Painful tasks include gripping or holding small objects eg peeling potatoes, turning keys, driving, holding a racket or golf club.
+Painful tasks include gripping or holding small objects eg peeling potatoes, turning keys, painting, driving, holding a racket or golf club.

 - You may have noticed that your forearm muscles are very tight as well.